atomixxx/q/README.md

 are well documented and there is no need to mention them here.
 However, it is worth mentioning that many of the dependencies are still in _experimental_ or _preview_ stages.

 Is Quarkus 2 production ready?
-As usually, the answer is it depends.
+As usually, the answer is: "it depends".
 If you are not using any of the _experimental_ and _preview_ features, and you are certain that your microservice is well tested, covering all corner cases, incl. performance tests, then maybe yes.
 For most projects, though, especially for the mission critical ones, it may not be a smart idea to migrate.
-The project is in an active development phase and the probability for bugs should not be underestimated.
+The project is in an active development phase, and the probability for bugs should not be underestimated.

 Kudos to every single member of the Quarkus community.
-The ideas behind are really amazing, and on top of that they are properly implemented.
+Not only are the ideas really amazing, but in addition they are properly implemented.
+With such a strong and progressive community Quarkus has high chances to become the most preferred platform for microservices in the JVM world.